cycle/docs/docs/en/advanced/entity.md

 ## Heap
 The Heap is used to store all loaded entity Nodes and their current states (if any).
 By design, heap operates as a hash table in which the entity is the key and node is the value.

-## Transaction
+## Entity manager
-A transaction used to generate and run a set of operations required to persist or delete given entities.
+An Entity manager is used to generate and run a set of operations required to persist or delete given entities.
 Though all of the operations are performed within a single Heap the changes are never written to Node directly and only synced once the transaction is complete.

 ## Command
 Command is a state-changing event applied to the persistence layer.
 Commands can depend on values in the state which are provided by other commands (relations).
 The transaction sorts commands by their dependencies iteratively, executing every command which does not have any unsatisfied dependency.
 Command execution might or might not resolve one of the multiple dependencies.